How to learn to digitize embroidery designs

 So you think you are ready to learn to digitize embroidery designs but not sure how to go about it?
 You need to talk to Larry and Holly Pike of www.YouCanDigitize.com (as well as ArtisticThreadworks.com).
 This superstar embroidery couple has been teaching embroidery digitizing for over 12 years.

 I recently caught up with Larry who filled me in on how they got into the embroidery business.
 He also provided an excellent explanation of pitfalls of auto digitizing machine embroidery designs.
-And, he also explained why you should learn to digitize embroidery designs.
+And, he also explained why you should learn to digitize embroidery designs and how you can go about doing so.

 How did you get started in the machine embroidery business?